Ulmus 'Sapporo Autumn Gold': Cultivation

-In favorable conditions; notably a moist, well-drained soil, the tree can grow at a rate of almost one meter per year.
+In favourable conditions; notably a moist, well-drained soil, the tree can grow at a rate of almost one metre per year.
 Trials by the Northern Arizona University found that it is not very tolerant of a hot, arid climate although its leaves sustained comparatively little scorch damage.
 In trials in southern England conducted by Butterfly Conservation, the tree was found to be intolerant of ponding overwinter.
 'Sapporo Autumn Gold' was first introduced to the UK by technology company Pitney Bowes as part of its 'Elms Across Europe' campaign.
 The company supplied the cultivar to schools, parks and gardens throughout the UK and Europe.
 The tree remains popular in continental Europe but does not assimilate well in the countryside.
 In trials in France by Cemagref at Nogent-sur-Vernisson, Loiret, it was found to grow too vigorously in hedgerow conditions, eclipsing neighbouring shrubs and consequently creating gaps.
 In rich soils in the Netherlands the tree grows too fast and has poor wind resistance, whereas in poor, dry conditions growth is slower and more robust.

 The hybrid was included in trials in Canberra, Australia started in 1988, but has not performed well there.

 In the UK, 'Sapporo Autumn Gold' has been found to host the endangered white-letter hairstreak butterfly (Satyrium w-album), whose larvae feed exclusively on elm.